vimpunk/cratetorrent/DESIGN.md

 ## Sources

 - The official protocol specification: http://bittorrent.org/beps/bep_0003.html
-- My previous torrent engine implementation (in C++): https://github.com/mandreyel/tide
+- My previous torrent engine implementation (in C++), Tide: (https://github.com/mandreyel/tide)
 - The libtorrent blog: https://blog.libtorrent.org/

 ## Overview

-Currently the "engine" is simplified to perform only a download of a single file for a single connection.
+Currently the "engine" is simplified to perform only a download of a single file into memory via a single connection.
 Still, such a simple goal requires quite a few components (each detailed in its own section):

 - [metainfo](#metainfo), which contains necessary information to start the torrent;
 - [disk IO](#disk-io), which saves downloaded file pieces;
-- [torrents](#torrent), which coordinates the download of a torrent;
+- [torrent](#torrent), which coordinates the download of a torrent;
 - a [piece picker](#piece-picker) per torrent, that selects the next piece to download;
-- [peer connections](#peer-connection) in a torrent (currently only a single downloader), which implements the peer protocol and performs the actual download;
+- [peer connection](#peer-connection) in a torrent (currently only a single downloader), which implement the peer protocol and perform the actual download;
-- in progress [piece downloads](#piece-download), which tracks the state of an ongoing piece download.
+- in progress [piece download](#piece-download), which track the state of an ongoing piece download.

 The binary takes as command line arguments the single seed IP address and port